-If you’ve been following me for a while, you probably know there are four basic body types—adrenal, ovary, liver, and thyroid—and that getting healthy and losing weight depends upon eating for your body type rather than on a cookie cutter plan.
+If you’ve been following me for a while, you probably already know there are four basic body types—adrenal, ovary, liver, and thyroid—and that getting healthy and losing weight will depend on eating for what your specific body type needs, rather than relying on a cookie cutter plan.

-But how do you know what you should be eating for your body type, and whether or not you’re eating for the right one?
+So how do you know what to eat for your body type and whether or not you’re eating for the right one?

-If the adrenal plan doesn’t feel right to you, or if you don’t feel you’re losing as much weight as you should be, I’d recommend you skip over to the liver plan.
+If the adrenal plan doesn’t feel right to you or if you don’t feel you’re losing as much weight as you should be, I’d recommend you try the liver plan.
 The ovary and thyroid types have very specific symptoms, and you’ll usually know if you have those body types.

-So if you’re not sure, and the adrenal doesn’t seem to be working out for you, I’d try the liver plan next and go from there.
+If you’re not sure and the adrenal doesn’t seem to be working out for you, I’d try the liver plan next and go from there.
 Chances are, though, you’re going to do very well with the adrenal plan right off the bat.
-But if you don’t, just keep trying the different ones until you find which plan works best for you.
+But if you don’t, just keep on trying the different ones until you find which eating plan works best for you.

 Now, let’s get into what these different eating plans are!

 1. The Adrenal Body Type